tge-was-taken/GFD-Studio/README.md

 1. Load animation file in GFD Studio
 2. Export it as .GAP
-3. Load the GAP in 3dsmax using maxscript
+3. Load the GAP in 3dsmax using maxscript (can be found here https://amicitia.github.io/tools/p5)
 4. Export the animation as FBX
 5. Replace the animation in GFD Studio
 6. Once done with all animations you want export again as .GAP